Webster Dance actively seeks guest artists, giving Webster dancers opportunities to work alongside national and international

 Tap Master Class with Drew Humphrey

 Last summer Drew starred as the sailor Chip in On the Town at the Merry-Go-Round Playhouse in Auburn, New York.
-He was both assistant choreographer and Tommy in The Muny’s The Music Man in St. Louis; he also appeared there as Skimbleshanks in Cats, Ephraim in Seven Brides for Seven Brothers and a “Steam Heat” dancer in The Pajama Game.
-Drew has been in Crazy for You at Stages St. Louis and the Tuacahn Amphitheatre in Ivins, Utah; the world premiere of The Gershwins’ An American in Paris at Houston’s Alley Theatre; and Hello Dolly at Connecticut’s Goodspeed Opera House.
-He recently appeared as Bert in Variety Children’s Theater’s production of Mary Poppin’s, directed and choreographed by Tony nominated Lara Teeter.
+He was both assistant choreographer and Tommy in the Muny’s The Music Man in St. Louis.
+He also appeared there as Skimbleshanks in Cats, Ephraim in Seven Brides for Seven Brothers and a “Steam Heat” dancer in The Pajama Game.
+Drew has been in Crazy for You at Stages St. Louis and the Tuacahn Amphitheatre in Ivins, Utah; the world premiere of the Gershwins’ An American in Paris at Houston’s Alley Theatre; and Hello Dolly at Connecticut’s Goodspeed Opera House.
+He recently appeared as Bert in Variety Children’s Theater’s production of Mary Poppins, directed and choreographed by Tony-nominated Lara Teeter.
 Drew also participated in the first national tour of 42nd Street and appeared on an episode in HBO’s “Boardwalk Empire.”
-He performed at the Kennedy Center for President Obama and the late Senator Ted Kennedy, and has a BFA in dance from the University of Arizona.
+He performed at the Kennedy Center for President Obama and the late Senator Ted Kennedy.
+He has a BFA in dance from the University of Arizona.

 Jazz Master Class with Co-Artistic Director of LEVELdance, Eddy Ocampo